 Video intercoms require:

 The ideal video intercom has a built-in camera, but you can also use an external camera.
 Displaying the video footage requires separate hardware, which you’ll install at various locations throughout the building.
-Since video requires more bandwidth than audio, it’s best to connect a video intercom directly to the internet.
+Since video requires more bandwidth than audio, connecting a video intercom directly to the internet is best.

 Pro tip: When purchasing a video intercom for your building, consider a system that sends video calls to smartphones.
-This allows tenants to see who’s at the door and grant access from anywhere.
+This lets tenants see who’s at the door and grants access from anywhere.
 It also saves you money since you won’t have to purchase and install in-unit hardware.

 Watch an overview of the ButterflyMX video intercom systems: